binaryage/totalspaces-web/transitions.md

 <img src="/images/transitions-preferences.png" class="prefs-screenshot">

 If you like the transitions (and I do), I recommend you use Slide or Cube transitions.
-But the Swap and Flip settings are useful too - try them out!
+But the Reveal, Fade, Swap and Flip settings are useful too - try them out!

 The transitions will reinforce the impression that your desktops are in a grid, and help you to remember where each application is.